 According to Chandler, several NGOs, including the Mellowswan Foundation Africa-Tanzania have plans to save remaining forests in the region, while promoting reforestation, sustainable agriculture and wildlife conservation.

 A new report by the United Nations Environment Programme says that protecting East Africa’s mountain ecosystems would safeguard the region’s $7 billion tourism industry, not to mention the lives of millions of people and iconic endangered species.

 “Across the continent, the damage done to these ecosystems is depriving people of the basic building blocks of life,” said Erik Solheim, head of UN Environment agency.

-He said Mt.
-Kilimanjaro was an example of how climate change was severely damaging Africa’s mountains and the people who depend on them.
 Mt.
-Kilimanjaro, the highest in Africa, contributes to more than a third of Tanzania’s revenue from tourism but is facing several problems, ranging from shrinking glaciers to rampant wild fires.
+Kilimanjaro, the highest in Africa, contributes to more than a third of Tanzania’s revenue from tourism but is facing several problems, ranging from shrinking glaciers to rampant wildfires.
 As climate change intensifies, it is essential that governments act swiftly to prevent more harm and more downward momentum.
 The report urges Tanzania to protect the mountain’s water catchment area by reforestation, investing in early warning systems and making climate adaptation a top priority.

 Loss of forests isn’t the only problem in East Africa.
 Tanzania may have lost half its elephant population since 2007.
 It could be wiped out entirely in just seven years.
 Kenya’s wildlife also is under assault like never before.
 Adding to the crisis, there has been loss of wildlife habitat and biodiversity as a result of fragmentation and loss of critical ecosystem linkages and over-exploitation of the natural habitats.
 This loss of habitat brings humans and wildlife into more and more conflict over food, water and space–which means more bloodshed.